 Old Republic International Corp.
-(ORI) said keeping its money-losing mortgage-insurance operation became a better option after stakeholders objected that their interests could have been hurt by a separation.
+(ORI:US) said keeping its money-losing mortgage-insurance operation became a better option after stakeholders objected that their interests could have been hurt by a separation.

 “We ultimately decided that backing off from the spinoff strategy would be, in the long run, a less daunting task from a pure business-management standpoint,” Chief Executive Officer Aldo Zucaro said today in a conference call held by the Chicago- based company.